davidwisch/physicscode/site/involved/index.markdown

 **NOTE:** The *--server* flag hosts the site on port 4000 so to see the site you'll have to navigate to [http://localhost:4000](http://localhost:4000).
 We're using the server option because opening the site from the generated HTML files (located in physicscode/_site after the build) causes internal links not to function properly.

-Everytime you change a file you'll have to stop the Jekyll process (*CTRL-C*) and restart it.
-Alternativly, you could specify the *--auto* flag to have it automatically detect file changes.
+Every time you change a file you'll have to stop the Jekyll process (*CTRL-C*) and restart it.
+Alternatively, you could specify the *--auto* flag to have it automatically detect file changes and reload the server.
 Here is an example:

 {% highlight bash %}
 jekyll --server --auto